-As the state capital, and the home of University of South Carolina and Fort Jackson, with a rich history and culture, Columbia is blessed by more than a dozen museums.
-Whether you're interested in natural history, the Civil War, fine art or creating memories for children, Columbia has a museum for you.
+As the state capital, and the home of the University of South Carolina and Fort Jackson, with a rich history and culture, Columbia is blessed by more than a dozen museums.
+Whether you're interested in natural history, the Civil War, fine art, or creating memories for children, Columbia has a museum for you.

 The South Carolina State Museum offers four floors of exhibits that are all about South Carolina, ranging from history to technology to science and natural history, from dinosaurs to the Revolutionary War to airplanes.
 It also features an incredible planetarium and observatory that lets you safely look right into the sun.